snowplow-archive/snowplow.github.com/_posts/2016-11-15-snowplow-r85-metamorphosis-released-with-beta-apache-kafka-support.md

 This release brings support for a new sink target for our Scala Stream Collector in the form of a Kafka topic.
 This feature maps one-to-one in functionality with the current Kinesis offering.

-As a typical example if you have followed the Kafka quickstart guide you would update your config to have the following values:
+As a typical example if you have followed the [Kafka quickstart guide] [kafka-quickstart-guide] you would update your config to have the following values:

 {% highlight json %}
 collector {